 Conclusion on Ellen White's Vegan Diet

-It is questionable whether Mrs. White's admonitions towards vegetarianism have benefited Adventists to any large degree.
-In fact, a pure vegan diet could be harmful to the growth and development of children if proper steps are not taken to insure the correct balance of proteins and vitamins.
+It is questionable whether Mrs. White's admonitions about vegetarianism have benefited SDAs to any large degree.
+In fact, a pure vegan diet can be harmful to the growth and development of children if proper steps are not taken to insure the correct balance of proteins and vitamins.
 Dr. Barry Groves sums up the situation:

 "Many people become vegetarians because they believe that such a lifestyle is healthier, particularly in terms of heart disease and cancer.
 They believe that an intake of meat, and particularly animal fat, will shorten their lives.
 As evidence of this, a study of largely vegetarian Seventh-Day Adventists is usually quoted despite the fact that its authors conclude: ' We hope that no-one will take data from this report and use it to say Food A lowers or food B raises mortality risk.'
 It is certainly true that this religious sect suffers less from heart disease than the general population.
 However, the use of this argument to show that vegetarianism is healthier is flawed.
 A similar study of Mormons in Utah, who eat a considerable amount of meat, found similar low levels of the disease.
 In fact, the diet of both communities had little or no impact on their incidences of heart disease; the incidences of the disease is low because they are both close-knit and supportive communities, a situation which is known to be protective as far as such diseases are concerned.

 2. Is Tea Really Bad for You?

 Mrs. White compared tea to alcohol in its ability to destroy health: